zemifashion/nguyennhungdaiichi/wp-content/themes/bh-daiichi/readme.txt

 **Does this theme support any plugins?**

-Hello Elementor includes support for WooCommerce.
+Baohiem-Daiichi includes support for WooCommerce.

 **Can Font Styles be added thru the theme's css file?**